IBM-Blockchain-Archive/marbles/tutorial_part1.md

 #Prereq:
 1. Bluemix ID https://console.ng.bluemix.net/ (needed to create your IBM Blockchain network if local network is not setup)
-1. If you want to run Marbles on a local blockchain network (ie. not using Bluemix) you will need to have compeleted the Hyperledger Fabric [development setup](https://github.com/hyperledger/fabric/blob/master/docs/Setup/Network-setup.md).
+1. If you want to run Marbles on a local blockchain network (ie. not using Bluemix) you will need to have completed the Hyperledger Fabric [development setup](https://github.com/hyperledger/fabric/blob/master/docs/Setup/Network-setup.md).
 1. [Node.js](https://nodejs.org/en/download/) 0.12.0+ and npm v2+ (only needed if you want to run the app locally, npm comes with node.js)
 1. Node.js + express experience.
-Marbles is a very simple blockchain app but its still a failry involved node app.  **You should be comfortable with node** and the express module.
+Marbles is a very simple blockchain app but it’s still a fairly involved node app.  **You should be comfortable with node** and the express module.
 1. GoLang Environment (only needed to build your own chaincode, not needed if you just run the marbles app as is)
 1. I highly recommend you complete [learn chaincode](https://github.com/IBM-Blockchain/learn-chaincode) first